codingfriend1/Feathers-Vue/README.md

     DEPLOYMENT_SERVER_PASS=your_user_password
     DEPLOYMENT_SERVER_USER=your_server_user
   ```
-7. Update `docker-compose.autodeploy.yml` to point to your hosted image.
+7. Update `docker-compose.autodeploy.yml` web image to point to your hosted image.
+8. Update `gitlab-ci.yml` in the `only` sections to only run on the branches you want to deploy from.
-8. Push changes in git to gitlab.
+9. Push changes in git to gitlab.

 ## Breaking Changes